yousef19-meet/y2s18-intro-js-2/README.md

 5. **Finish the `showNextPicture` function in `event-listeners.js`.** Have the image change its `src` attribute when the image is clicked.
 The value of the `src` attribute should be based on `currentIndex`.
 6. Raise your hand and get a checkoff from a TA or Instructor.
 Nice work!

-### 1.4 &ensp; Forms (`./form-validation`)
-0. For this lab, you'll be working in the **`~/Desktop/intro-js-2/form-validation`** directory.
-Make sure you are in the right directory.
-Make sure that you are adding your HTML and JavaScript to the correct files - don't add HTML to your `.js` file!
-1. Change the `rating` input field in the rating form (`ratingForm`) so that it only allows users to enter numbers.
-2. Add a `onsubmit` event listener to the form, and have it check `validateForm()` in order to make sure the form has valid values in both the `username` and `rating` input fields.
-3. **Finish the function `validateForm()`** so that ratings cannot be less than 0 or greater than 5.
-Make sure that usernames have length greater than 0 as well.
-4. Raise your hand and get a checkoff from a TA or Instructor.
-Nice work!

 ## 2 &ensp; Challenges

 ### 2.1 &ensp; Object Constructors (`./object-constructors`)